abdulkhanCS/Player-Stats-Django-API/README.md

 ![Request template](https://i.imgur.com/Z1zPAJr.png)

-Note that if the season of interest is 2020-2021, the latter year (2021 in this case) should be entered.
+Note that if the requested season is 2020-2021, the latter year (2021 in this case) should be entered.
 Alternatively 2020-2021 can also be entered for the season field.

 ##Example